vmahabir/Formvalidation_module/README.md

 ####CSS
 Set up a CSS stylesheet.
 I have a basic stylesheet included in the repo.

-Assuming you are using the form.html file all of the elements already has been implemented.
+Assuming you are using the form.html file all of the elements have been implemented.
 If not, it's important to connect your CSS file & connect your javascript with the HTML file like so:

     <link rel="stylesheet" href="css/style.css">